Travel Tips: 12 Clever Uses for Your Digital Camera

 #6 - Snap Your Luggage

 Face it: your luggage probably looks just like 90% of the luggage out there.
 Let me guess: it’s black with a few zippered pockets?
 Snap a few pictures of the bags your toting around before you leave.
-If they wind up in Tahiti when you’re headed to Taiwan, it’ll be much easier to show the airline clerk a photo rather than trying to explain how “It’s big and black with zippers.”
+If they wind up lost in Tahiti when you’re headed to Taiwan, it’ll be much easier to show the airline clerk a photo rather than trying to explain how “It’s big and black with zippers.”

 #7 - Recalling Where You’re Staying